-So, you didn’t sleep so well last night, you’re feeling a little irritable today, lunch left you bloated, and you’re seriously eyeing the space under your desk for a little snooze.
+So, you didn’t sleep so well last night, you’re feeling a little irritable today, lunch left you with the ole' menopause bloat and you’re seriously eyeing the space under your desk for a little snooze.
 Want to hit the gym?

 Yeah, me neither.
 But you might want to drag yourself in anyway.
 Menopause is a time when a lot of women gain weight.
 That may partly be due to a slowing metabolism as hormone levels decline, but it may also be that at this time we tend to eat more (due to decreased sleep and increased anxiety) and exercise less (thank you, bloating and fatigue).